liferay/liferay-mobile-sdk/modules/push-notifications-portlet/android/README.md

 Push.with(session).register(registrationId);
 ```

-From there, each time the portal wants to send a push notification to the `test@liferay.com` user, it will look up for all registered devices for this user (including the one above you just registered) and send the push notification for each `registrationId` found.
+Now each time the portal wants to send a push notification to the user `test@liferay.com`, it looks up all registered devices for the user (including the one just registered) and sends the push notification for each `registrationId` found.

-Since all operations are asynchronous you can set callbacks to check if registration was successful or some error happened on the server side:
+Since all operations are asynchronous, you can set callbacks to check if the registration succeeded or an error occurred on the server side:

 ```java
 Push.with(session)